-Segment turnover, revenue and results
+Segment revenues and results

-Segment revenue represents revenue derived from the provision of catering services, sales of food products, gross proceeds from the disposal of investments (for segment turnover only), dividend income and interest income from both the financial assets at FVTPL and the provision of money lending business and sales and distribution of wine products.
+Segment revenue represents revenue derived from sales of food products, gross proceeds from the disposal of investments (for segment turnover only), dividend income and interest income from both the financial assets at FVTPL and distribution of wine products.

-The following is an analysis of the Group's turnover, revenues and results by reportable and operating segments.
+The following is an analysis of the Group's revenues and results from continuous operations by reportable segments.